NikhilRanjanSahoo/flappy_bird/README.md

-Here is a clean, professional, and comprehensive `README.md` "About" section for your GitHub repository!
-It highlights all the advanced mechanics, object-oriented principles, and features you built into this project.

----

 # 🐦 Flapping Bird (C++ / SFML)

 A fully featured, object-oriented Flappy Bird clone built from scratch using **C++** and the **SFML** (Simple and Fast Multimedia Library).